dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 Quic has always been on my mind.

-## Flent works best at high speeds
+## Flent works best at speeds greater than 4Mbit

 A huge flaw in most network research today is that researchers tend to focus on achievable speeds in the lab, and are perpetually posting